From the cool new brands she’s discovered this season to her secrets for great style, here, we talk to Opal about all things fashion…

 I always invest in a good pair of shoes.
 This is especially important if you live in New York or any other walking city.
 For all of the mileage that our shoes get here, they definitely have to perform.

 I tend not to shop on the high street.
 I love finding unique items from vintage marketplaces, supporting up-and-coming brands and designers, and thrift shopping.
 If I do have to go straight to the source, I usually just shop online.

-There aren’t really that many pieces that I wouldn’t at least try and put my own spin on.
+There aren’t many pieces that I wouldn’t try to put my own spin on.
 I just looked through my closet and I don’t think I own any flannel shirts or sweatpants.
 It’s time to reinvent flannel shirts, designers!

-I would give this advice to all 20-year olds: worry less about your clothes going well together.
+The style advice I’d give my 20-year-old self would be worry less about your clothes going well together.
 Don’t be afraid to experiment with prints, fabrics and silhouettes.
 If you see someone wearing something you like that you wouldn’t normally wear, have the courage to try it.
 You might be pleasantly surprised at what you can pull off.
 Most of the time people around you will appreciate you trying new things and it will boost your self-confidence.